 I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 "It should be fine.
 If a great rank four does not see the need to call for backup, there is probably no need for it."
 I spoke in an attempt to soothe his worries.
-If it would work...
-I was, but it was better than nothing, right?
+If it would work...it wasn't much, but it was better than nothing, right?

 "Since when are you able to see reason?
 Have I taught you that well, Alexia?"